hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro.md

 # Nitro Queries

-The HotRod Nitro Enhancement allows the developer to run high performance, configuration-assisted queries.
+Nitro Queries are one of the flagship modules that HotRod offers.
+They allows the developer to run high performance, configuration-assisted queries.

 The developer can add tailored queries to execute any custom build SQL query with or without native features.
 Apart from simple flat queries HotRod can also add a new dimension of hierarchical data and automated SQL rendering to solve common problems.